-For more information, check the catalog entries for individual language departments and visit International Programs and Off-Campus Study (https://www.middlebury.edu/study-abroad; Sunderland Language Center 129).
-In addition, please see the Study Abroad Guidelines for details on study abroad policies and procedures (http://schoolsabroadhandbooks.middcreate.net/guidelines/).
+For more information, check the catalog entries for individual language departments and visit International Programs and Off-Campus Study (Sunderland Language Center 129).
+In addition, please see the Study Abroad Guidelines for details on study abroad policies and procedures and Study Abroad FAQs for First-Year Students.

-Health Professions:

-Advising & Recommended Coursework for All Health Professions
+Health Professions: Advising & Recommended Coursework for All Health Professions